-\end{proof} \begin{theorem} Let $\sG$ be a real split connected simple algebraic Lie group with trivial center, let $\fg$ be its Lie algebra with Killing form $\tB$, let $\tAd:\sG\to\mathsf{GL}(\fg)$ be the adjoint representation and let $\rho$ and $\varrho$ be two Margulis-Smilga spacetimes.
-Then the following holds: \begin{enumerate} \item If $\rho$ and $\varrho$ are conjugate via some inner automorphism of $\sG\ltimes_\tAd\fg$, then they have the same Margulis-Smilga invariant spectrum. \item If $\rho$, $\varrho$ have the same Margulis-Smilga invariant spectrum and $\tL_\rho=\tL_\varrho$, then there exists $\sigma$, an inner isomorphism of $\sG\ltimes_\tAd\fg$, such that $\rho=\sigma\circ\varrho$. \item If $\rho$, $\varrho$ have the same Margulis-Smilga invariant spectrum then there exists $(\tA,Y)\in\mathsf{SO}(\tB)\ltimes\fg$ such that $\rho=(\tA,Y)\varrho(\tA,Y)^{-1}$. \end{enumerate} \end{theorem} \begin{proof} We observe that $\fg$ is finite dimensional, the Killing form $\tB$ is a non-degenerate symmetric bilinear form.
-As $\sG$ is connected and with trivial center we obtain that the adjoint representation is faithful.
+\begin{corollary} Let $\sG$ be a real split simple algebraic Lie group with trivial center, let $\fg$ be its Lie algebra with Killing form $\tB$, let $\tAd:\sG\to\mathsf{GL}(\fg)$ be the adjoint representation, and let $\rho$ and $\varrho$ be two Margulis--Smilga spacetimes.
+Then the following hold: \begin{enumerate} \item If $\rho$ and $\varrho$ are conjugate via some inner automorphism of $\sfG$, then they have the same Jordan--Margulis invariant spectrum. \item If $\rho$, $\varrho$ have the same Margulis invariant spectrum and $\tL_\rho=\tL_\varrho$, then there exists $\sigma$, an inner automorphism of $\sfG$, such that $\rho=\sigma\circ\varrho$. \item If $\rho$, $\varrho$ have the same Margulis invariant spectrum then there exists $(\tA,Y)\in\mathsf{GL}(\fg)\ltimes\fg$ such that $\rho=(\tA,Y)\varrho(\tA,Y)^{-1}$. \end{enumerate} \end{corollary} \begin{proof} We observe that $\fg$ is finite dimensional, and the Killing form $\tB$ is a non-degenerate symmetric bilinear form.
+As $\sG$ is Zariski-connected and has a trivial center, we obtain that the adjoint representation is faithful.
 Also, as $\sG$ is simple we obtain that $\tAd$ is irreducible.
-It follows that the complexification of $\tAd$ is also irreducible and hence $\tAd$ is absolutely irreducible.
+It follows that the complexification of $\tAd$ is also irreducible, and hence, $\tAd$ is absolutely irreducible.
 Moreover, by Proposition 4.4.5 of \cite{Sp} we obtain that $\tAd$ is algebraic.
 We observe that $\fa$ is a zero weight space of $\tAd$ and hence $\tAd$ admits zero as a weight.
-Also, as the Killing form is not degenerate we obtain that $\tAd$ is self-contragredient.
-Hence our result follows from Theorem \ref{thm.main}. \end{proof}
+Also, as the Killing form is not degenerate, we obtain that $\tAd$ is self-contragredient.
+Hence our result follows from Corollary \ref{cor.main}. \end{proof}